HemantaKG/hkdoc/hpc/scheduler/slurm/slurm_workload_manager_installation_and_configuration_on_centos7.md

   - hostname n1, n2
   - ip: 10.0.10.1, 10.0.10.2

-## Prerequisite installations and configuration need to do over all nodes of the cluster
+## Prerequisite installations and configuration need to be done over all nodes of the cluster
 ### Add user for Slurm and Munge
-Slurm and Munge require same UID and GID across every node in the cluster.
-So do following on all the nodes including master nodes, before you install Slurm or Munge
+Slurm and Munge require the same UID and GID across every node in the cluster.
+So do follow all the nodes including master nodes, before you install Slurm or Munge
 ````
 groupadd -g 981 munge
 useradd  -m -c "MUNGE Uid 'N' Gid Emporium" -d /var/lib/munge -u 981 -g munge  -s /sbin/nologin munge